SUY1603/demo--repo/README.md

 # demo--repo
-this is a repo meant for a demo
+This is a repo meant for a demo class of Git and Github.